 - How do we protect our loved one’s (or our) life savings if the average cost of a nursing home in Central Illinois is $78,000 a year?

 - How can we take maximum advantage of the help that is available to pay for good care?

 Part of what we do in guiding families through this stressful time of life is to help answer these questions by creating a Good Care Roadmap.

-We also understand that timing is critical when families are facing serious transition points such as a cancer diagnosis, progressing dementia or a sudden stroke.
-If you or someone you love is in crisis because of a serious medical issue, we urge you to give our Elder Care Advisors a call today at 217-726-9200.
+We also understand that timing is critical when families are facing serious transition points such as a cancer diagnosis, progressing dementia, or a sudden stroke.
+If you or someone you love is experiencing a healthcare crisis because of a serious medical issue, we urge you to give our Elder Care Advisors a call today at 217-703-8330.
 They guide families through this time of life on a daily basis.
-It’s all they do everyday!
+It’s all they do every day!